 For engines that are designed for higher temperatures and/or used in warm weather (like in your summer vehicle) doing an oil change with 20w50 at the end of summer will help prevent the formation of sludge in the engine.

-It should be noted that if you do a proper oil change on any car in summer with 10W40 or 20W50 there should not be problems with sludging as long as you change the oil regularly.
+Note that if you do a proper oil change on any car in summer with 10W40 or 20W50 there should not be problems with sludging as long as you change the oil regularly.

-This also applies to winter vehicles – as long as you change the motor oil at regular intervals, it is not necessary to use a thicker and more expensive 10w40 oil.
+This also applies to winter vehicles as long as you change the motor oil at regular intervals, it is not necessary to use a thicker and more expensive 10w40 oil.

-Can I use 10W 40 instead of 20W50?
+Can I use 10W40 instead of 20W50?

 From what has been discussed above, it is clear that the oil you should use depends on the vehicle, what season it is, how fast you drive the vehicle, and other factors.
 Using 10W40 in a car that requires 20W50 can cause damage to the engine if done for an extended period of time.
 The same applies to using 20W50 in a car that requires 10w40.